Jerusalem during the Second Temple period: Urban landscape

+Early Roman Jerusalem had a municipal dump located on the western slope of the Kidron Valley, approximately 100 meters southeast of the Temple Mount and outside the city's inhabited area.
+At 400 meters long, 50 to 70 meters wide, and up to 10 meters thick, it had an estimated volume of about 200,000 m³.
+The deposits accumulated during the later first century BCE and the first century CE, continuing until the city's destruction in 70 CE.
+Their contents, primarily potsherds, animal bones, fragments of clay ovens, wall plaster, mosaic tesserae, rubble, shells, and charred plant remains, originated mainly in the city's residential quarters.
+The lack of comparable refuse accumulation within residential areas and around the Temple Mount suggests that waste was regularly removed from the city, probably through an organized system.
+Reusable materials such as metal, glass, and building blocks are almost entirely absent, indicating systematic recycling.
+Cooking pots constituted approximately 31% of the reconstructed pottery vessels, more than three times their proportion in a quantified Upper City household, suggesting that pilgrims purchased inexpensive vessels for use during their stay and discarded them before leaving Jerusalem.
+Sheep and goats dominated the faunal remains (79%), though sheep were approximately twice as common as goats.
+They were followed by cattle, poultry, pigeons, and kosher fish; pig remains were entirely absent.
+Stable-isotope analysis indicates that at least 37% of the sheep and goats originated in desert environments, while only about 10% came from mesic Mediterranean environments.

 By the time the first Jewish revolt erupted in 66 CE, Jerusalem had reached its peak in both size and population until the modern era.
 Covering approximately 450 acres (1,800 dunams)—nearly double the size of the modern Old City—the city was home to tens of thousands of residents; estimates range from 20,000 to around 100,000.
 Magen Broshi estimated the population at 80,000, while Wolfgang Reinhardt suggested 100,000–120,000.
 Lower estimates include Hillel Geva's figure of 20,000, Ronny Reich's estimate of 28,600, and Edward Lipiński's range of 35,000–40,000.
 Other scholars provided estimates of 75,000 (John Strange) and 60,000–70,000 (Lee Levine).